 Unlike arbitration, a type of ADR similar to a trial, mediation doesn't involve decision-making by a neutral third party.
 The parties can initiate ADR procedures or be compelled by legislation, the courts, or contractual terms.
 Mediators are often lawyers.
 They can also be other professionals who've gone through mediation training or a mediation program.

 This article will discuss how to determine whether mediation is right for you, when to mediate, and what happens after mediation.

 Is Mediation Right for You?

-When parties are unwilling or unable to resolve a dispute, one good option is to turn to mediation.
-Mediation is generally a short-term, structured, task-oriented, and "hands-on" process.
+When parties seem unwilling or unable to resolve a dispute, one good option is to turn to mediation.
+Mediation as a process is generally:

 When to Mediate

 Mediation is appropriate for resolving a dispute when a relationship is strained but needs to continue.
 It is most often reserved for civil cases.
 Mediation is usually a voluntary process, although sometimes statutes, rules, or court orders may require participation in mediation.
 This depends on your jurisdiction and the subject matter of your dispute.